Mohammed VI of Morocco: Accession and early reign

-Mohammed VI also created the Equity and Reconciliation Commission (IER), which was tasked with researching human rights violations under Hassan II.
-This move was welcomed by many as promoting democracy, but was also criticized because the commission's reports could not name the perpetrators.
-According to human rights organisations, human rights violations are still common in Morocco.
+In February 2004, Mohammed enacted a new family code (Mudawana), which granted women more power.
+In July, he announced that Morocco would lift visa restrictions for Algerians, with Algerian president Abdelaziz Bouteflika reciprocating the measure in 2005.
+Mohammed also created the Equity and Reconciliation Commission, which was tasked with researching human rights violations under Hassan II.
+This move was welcomed by many as promoting democracy but was also criticized because the commission's reports did not name the perpetrators.
+According to human rights organizations, human rights violations are still common in Morocco.